 A strain is an injury to a muscle or tendon, and is often caused by overuse, force, or stretching.

 How is a sprain/strain diagnosed?

-Your child's physician makes the diagnosis with a physical examination.
-During the examination, the physician obtains a complete medical history of the child and asks how the injury occurred.
+Your adolescent's physician makes the diagnosis with a physical examination.
+During the examination, the physician obtains a complete medical history of your adolescent and asks how the injury occurred.